valeIT/valeIT.github.io/apps/web/markdownlove/index.md

 - [ ] Newsletter Page _Not mandatory_
 - [ ] FAQ Page _Not mandatory_
 - [ ] Zapier Integration _Not mandatory_
+- [ ] Deploy Server to Digital Ocean

 ## Launch